 Try it in a recipe: Vegan Pan-Banging Cookies

 Can’t decide between a brownie or a cookie?
 Have both.
 Create a delicious franken-dessert by topping a thin layer of brownie batter over a thick layer of chocolate chip cookie dough and baking until the brownie is just slightly underdone (the thin-to-thick ratio is important here, as brownies take longer to bake and you don’t want a burnt cookie bottom).
 The resulting “brookie” gives you a brownie and cookie with every bite!

-Try it in a recipe: OMG Oreo Peanut Butter Fudge Brownies by Tanya Flink
+Try it in a recipe: OMG Oreo Peanut Butter Fudge Brownies

 8 Swap chips for chunks

 Is there really that much of a difference between chocolate chips and chunks?
 Yes, and if you haven’t been using chunks, you’re missing out.
 Chocolate chunks tend to be larger—which creates a higher chocolate-to-cookie ratio.
 Chunks are key to obtaining that melty chocolate pull as you slowly break a cookie in half and watch as the chocolate defies the laws of physics, miraculously stretching from each side.
 Pro tip: skip the store-bought version and chop up your favorite chocolate bar instead.
 This trick leads to larger pools of chocolate!